 It is the student's responsibility to purchase the required materials before the first day of class.
-Students are not required to purchase their supplies from the student store.
-The actual total cost of materials may vary, depending upon whether students have already purchased, or already own materials prior to registration.
-However, actual costs for materials will not exceed the approximations provided.
-Students using financial aid funds to pay for their supplies are issued a Student Materials Card one week prior to the start of class.
-Students may opt out of receiving a Student Materials Card by notifying their Financial Aid Advisor in writing.
-A detailed list of supplies needed for each class can be found at: supplies.mud.edu.
+Students are not required to purchase their supplies from the school store.
+The actual total cost of materials may vary, depending upon whether students have already purchased, or already own materials.
+Actual costs for materials will not exceed the approximations provided.
+The school will enter a charge for each kit on the student's account as is applicable to the student's course or program.
+Kits will be available for pick up five days prior to the start of class.
+Kit payments are to be made in the administration office and prior to the student receiving their kit.
+Students using financial aid funds to pay for their kits can pick up their kit within five days prior to class start.
+All required financial aid paperwork must be completed and submitted to the Financial Aid Office prior to the student receiving their kit.
+Students may opt out of this process and decline receiving a kit by notifying the school in writing.
+A detailed list of supplies needed for each course can be found at: supplies.mud. edu.